project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 self.logInfo(f'Loaded {myDeviceCount} device in {roomCount} room.', plural=['device', 'room'])
 ```

-Note that you should use the non plural form, Alice will add the required `s`'s if needed.
+Note that you should use the non-plural form, Alice will add the required `s`'s if needed.
 The pluralization only works with digits and not with written number.

 ### Styling your logs

-Logs support a similar to markdown syntax.
+Logs support a similar to Markdown syntax.
 You can output bold text, underlined, dimmed and even colored text!
 These formatted logs will only show on stdout and on the interface.
 Here's how you can style your logs:

 #### Bold:
 `**My bold text**`